 - Provides value with no strings attached

-With all these benefits, it’s no wonder that according to Hubspot’s 2014 State of Inbound Marketing report, more than twice as many respondents cited inbound (45%) as their primary source of leads versus outbound (22%).
-In addition, marketers who have prioritized blogging are 13 times more likely to enjoy a positive ROI.
+With all these benefits, it’s no wonder that according to Hubspot’s 2018 State of Inbound Marketing report, 74% of marketers prioritized an inbound approach to marketing.
+In addition, companies are nearly 4 times more likely to see higher ROI on inbound than outbound.

 10 Content Marketing Challenges